-Managing even the smallest of businesses can be challenging, but luckily there is no shortage of SMB software tools designed to make things easier in terms of organization, planning, finances, and dealing with customers.
+Managing even the smallest of businesses can be challenging.
+Luckily, there is no shortage of SMB software tools designed to make things easier in terms of organization, planning, finances, and dealing with customers.

 Table of Contents

-G Suite is one of the most comprehensive tools for businesses around, comprising of a full suite of tools for document creation, file storage, collaboration, communication and collaboration.
+Google Workspace is one of the most comprehensive tools for businesses around.
+It comprises of a full suite of tools for document creation, file storage, collaboration, communication and collaboration.

 - Hangouts – HD video chat with built-in screen sharing for up to 25 people